ionic-team/ionic-io-docs/services/deploy.md

 The Ionic deploy service makes it possible to ship new updates to your app without going through the app store resubmission process.
-For many changes, Apple allows immediate app updating without resubmission if the core functionality or purpose of the app does not change.
+For many changes, Apple allows immediate app updating without resubmission, if the core functionality or purpose of the app does not change.

 One important caveat is that this plugin is not able to perform binary app updates.
 There is